mapmeld/10000-spoons/story.md

 "a guy who wants a knife to go deer hunting once a year doesn't need a knife like this.

-she wants a knife to carry for protection since she has no firearm and i told her that a knife is better than harsh words.

 a person who wants a knife to function when they use it, and otherwise stay out of the way, needs to know which knives will bear up under rough treatment.

-can hardly blame him, they want to use the slice of a knife where no boy wants a knife to go.

 can hardly blame him, they want to use the slice of a knife where no boy wants a knife to go.